pilcrowonpaper/oslo/documentation/content/reference/session/SessionCookieController/index.md

 # `SessionCookieController`

 Provides methods for handling session cookies.
 By default, session cookies have a `Secure` flag.
 This should be disabled when developing locally.
+See [`oslo/session`](/reference/session) for a full example.

 ## Constructor